-Digital signatures provide a level of reliability and security far higher than those offered by the traditional manuscript ones
+Digital signatures provide a higher level of reliability and security

-Comparing the different signing methods in terms of security, digital signatures are the safest ones and are labelled virtually impossible to defraud.
-On the other hand, paper documents are very easily alterable: manuscript signatures can be defrauded, changes may be made to the content of the paper document, and contractual parties can deny having signed it.
+Digital signatures are the safest type of signatures since they are virtually impossible to defraud.
+On the other hand, handwritten signatures can be easily defrauded, changes may be made to the content of the document, and contractual parties can deny having signed it.

 A digital signature can protect the document in a safer way than its traditional counterpart from a triple perspective:

-In paper-based processes, you can only have uncontested certainty of these three main features by availing of the intervention of a notary public.
+In paper-based processes, you can only have uncontested certainty of these three main features by hiring a notary.
 Digital signatures ensure both the identity of the signers and the integrity of the documents, as well as the impossibility to deny the signature; therefore, they can be compared to notarized signatures.
-Moreover, with digital signatures, all data transfers can be end-to-end encrypted, so you can safely send cases out, even with private information in the documents, being sure that they’re never exposed to the risk of tampering and fraud.
+Moreover, digital signatures ensure all data transfers are end-to-end encrypted.

-The rising of the digital customer figure that requires the availability of the services he needs anywhere and anytime at the click of a button, has likely been the major drive for digital-oriented improvement.
-Digital solutions make it easier to meet customers' needs, provide a better and personalized experience, and, therefore, grant more business opportunities.
+The rise of the digital customer has been the major driver of digital transformation.
+Digital solutions make it easier to meet customers' needs and provide a better experience.
+Therefore, they grant more business opportunities.

-From common citizens to enterprises and all the way up through governments, nobody can deny the importance of relying on digital signatures to protect their documents and to ensure trust and confidence with their business practices.
-An increasing number of companies are undertaking this digital transformation and recognizing the huge benefits it involves.
+From common citizens to enterprises, nobody can deny the importance of digital signatures to protect their documents.
+More and more companies are adopting digital signatures and recognizing their huge benefits.
 Implementing new technologies improves synergies by streamlining workflows, reducing costs, and increasing profits.